 - Relieving soreness associated with braces.
 Our endodontists usually recommend this to patients after installing traditional metal-wire braces.

-Making a saltwater solution for rinsing is easy.
 Just add half a teaspoon of salt to one cup of warm water.
 Swish the contents in your mouth for 10 to 15 seconds and spit out.
-Unless specified by your dentist, we do not recommend rinsing with saltwater more than four times a week.
-Too much sodium exposure can be detrimental to teeth enamel.
+Unless specified by your dentist, we don’t recommend rinsing with saltwater more than four times a week.
+Too much sodium exposure can harm tooth enamel.

 Promote a Bacteria-Free Mouth

-Stop by Mukilteo Dental Arts to schedule an appointment.
+Contact us at Mukilteo Dental Arts to schedule an appointment.
 The accumulation of bad bacteria in your mouth can cause serious harm to your teeth and gums.
-While we recommend a saltwater mouth rinse as a natural remedy, it’s not a cure-all solution by any means.
+While we recommend a saltwater mouth rinse as a natural remedy, it’s not a cure-all solution.

 General family dentistry for Mukilteo, Everett, Lynnwood, Edmonds & Mill Creek